 It signals a deep insecurity about your current appearance, which is far less attractive than whatever physical change you're trying to hide.
 Honesty is magnetic.

-The rule of thumb is that all your profile pictures should be from the last 12-18 months.
+The rule of thumb is that all your profile pictures should be from the last 12 to 18 months.
 She needs to know what the person showing up to the date looks like today.
-This raises the question of how often you should update your dating profile—and the answer is, whenever your look changes significantly.
+This raises the question of how often you should update your dating profile.
+The answer is simple: update your photos whenever your look changes significantly.

 Don't have any recent photos?
 That's a huge pain point for most guys.